anna-farino/RiskAi/THREAT_SEVERITY_IMPLEMENTATION_PLAN.md

 - Enables tracking of threat actor activity across articles
 - Allows for threat intelligence aggregation

-### 2. User-Specific Relevance Scoring
+### 2. User-Specific Relevance Scoring (Database Storage)
-- **NOT stored in the database** - calculated at query time for each user
+- **STORED in the database** in `article_relevance_score` table for efficiency
-- Ensures always up-to-date based on user's current keyword stack
-- Implemented via efficient SQL queries with proper indexing
-- Cached in application memory with short TTL for performance
+- Calculated in batches when:
+  - User logs in and new articles exist (up to 1 year old OR 2000 articles, whichever is smaller)
+  - User changes their technology stack keywords
+- One-off scoring available for articles older than 1 year via "generate score" button
+- Avoids redundant recalculation and improves query performance
+- Each user has their own set of relevance scores

 ### 3. Severity Scoring is User-Independent
 - **CONFIRMED**: Severity score is based purely on threat characteristics in the article
 - Stored in `threat_severity_score` column in `global_articles` table
 - Calculated using the rubric's severity components only (CVSS, exploitability, impact, etc.)
 - Same severity score for all users viewing the same article
-- Relevance scoring (user-specific) is separate and calculated at display time
+- Relevance scoring (user-specific) is separate and stored per user

 ## Implementation Overview

 This enhanced threat severity scoring system will:
 1. Extract entities (software, hardware, companies, CVEs, threat actors) into normalized tables
 2. Calculate **severity scores** based on threat characteristics (stored in DB)
-3. Calculate **relevance scores** per user at query time (not stored)
+3. Calculate **relevance scores** per user in batches (stored in DB):
+   - On user login for new articles
+   - When user changes technology stack
+   - On-demand for older articles
 4. Display combined threat assessment to users
-5. Maintain high performance through strategic caching and indexing
+5. Maintain high performance through database storage and batch processing

 ## Detailed Implementation Steps